3 Amigonauts

 3 Amigonauts (aka The 3 Amigonauts and The Three Amigonauts) is a Canadian animated television series created by Kyle Marshall and developed by Laurie Elliott and Terry McGurrin.
 The series debuted on YTV on August 5, 2017, and aired new episodes through September 28, 2017.

 Premise

-The show centers on three 13-year-old incompetent anthropomorphic dinosaurs named Herby, Kirbie, and Burt who are hailed as heroes after saving Earth from annihilation.
+The show centers on three lovably reckless 13-year-old children named Herby, Kirbie, and Burt who are hailed as heroes after saving Earth from annihilation.
 The series takes place in Earth's far-flung future.